Spinach Eggplant Enchiladas

 - 1 1/2 cups roasted cauliflower (such as DOLE®cauliflower)*

-- 3/4 cup shredded Mexican cheese blend, divided
+- 3/4 cup shredded Mexican cheese blend or dairy-free cheese, divided

 - 1/4 cup chopped walnuts